uhasker/getting-things-done-in-next-js/src/chapter3/02-an-http-primer.md

 Generally speaking, GET requests transmit information in the URL, while POST requests transmit information in the request body.

 Note that we will rarely send plain text in the request.
-Instead we usually use the JSON format that we introduced in the JavaScript chapter.
+Instead, we will usually use the JSON format that we've already introduced in the JavaScript chapter.

 In order to accept JSON requests, we need to replace the `express.text` middleware with the `express.json` middleware: